hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 new block is committed to the ledger on the fabric peer.
 The fabric client Node.js will then call the registered callback of the application program.
 The callback will be passed a JSON representation of the newly added block.
+Note that when the connect() is not called with a 'true' value the callback will receive a filtered block.
+The access rights of the user registering to receive full blocks will be checked by the peer's channel-based event service.
 When there is a need to see previously added blocks, the registration of the callback may include a starting block number.
 The callback will start receiving blocks from this number and continue to receive new blocks as they are added to